leezhenghui/leezhenghui.github.io/_posts/2018-10-10-build-a-scalable-system-basics.md

 The drawbacks are:
 - Complex infrastructure support
-- Deployment is faster, but become complex, it heavliy replies on the cooperations from devops, including: CI/CD, orchestration(e.g: traffic control part), etc
+- Deployment is faster, but become complex, it heavliy replies on the cooperations from DevOps, including: CI/CD, orchestration(e.g: traffic control part), etc
 - Harder to test, especially, an end2end testing
 - Data consistency challenge